imjoy-team/ImJoy/web/public/docs/api.md

 ```
 Creates a new window in the ImJoy workspace.

-Once an window is created, it will return an object with the APIs of the corresponding window plugin, which can be used to update
+Once an window is created, it will return an object with the APIs of the corresponding window plugin,
-the window (e.g. `win.run({"data": ...})`).
+which can be used to update the window, e.g. you can update the data field with `win.run({"data": ...})`).

+**Note 1**: calling functions of a closed window.
+If the window is closed and you try to call its function, you will get an error, one solution to this is to use `try ... catch `(JavaScript) or `try: ... except: ...`(Python) statement to capture the error.

+**Note 2:** difference between `api.createWindow` and `api.getPlugin`.
+Both
+functions can be used to obtain an object containing the plugin api for `window`
+plugins.
+However, only the object obtained by `api.createWindow` can be used to
+update an existing window.
+In contrast, the object returned by `api.getPlugin`
+will create a new window each time used.

+This difference in behavior can be explained by the way ImJoy handles the different
+plugin types.
+When ImJoy loads a plugin which is not `window` plugin, it will start
+the appropriate standalone python process, webworker or iframe.
+This ensures that
+only one instance of the plugin is running.
+In contrast, `window` plugins will
+only be registered and a proxy plugin will be created.
+No actual instance will
+be started unless the user clicks the plugin menu or the plugin is called by
+another plugin.
+Each window in the workspace is then a new instance of the `window` plugin.

+When `api.getPlugin` is called, it will return the api of the proxy plugin, e.g.
+`proxy = await api.getPlugin('Image Window')`).
+Every time the `run` function
+is executed, a new window will be created.
+For example, if you run `proxy.run({data: ...})`
+for 10 times, 10 windows will be created.

+When `api.createWindow` is used, it will return an instance of the window plugin,
+e.g. `win = await api.createWindow({'name': 'new window', 'type': 'Image Window', 'data': {...}})`).
+If you run `win.run({'data': ...})` for 10 times, the same window instance will be updated.

 **Arguments**